 Another app to download before you visit NYC is Urban Daddy.
 This app finds you places to eat and drink in New York.
 You can enter what kind of place you’re looking for, who you’re with and what area you want to go to amongst other criteria.
 There are also a few really nice rooftop bars that the app recommends.
 However many of these places have a dress code so take dressier clothes.
 You won’t get in with shorts on!

-That should be you set for your trip to New York!
-Let me know if there’s anything else you’d recommend doing before a visit to the Big Apple.
+That should be you set for your trip to the Big Apple!
+Let me know if there’s anything else you’d recommend doing for planning a trip to New York.